AkshayAj/HackerNews_DataAnalysis/README.md

 # HackerNews_DataAnalysis
-Track popular technology site Hacker News.
+Track popular technology site Hacker News to answer a few questions:

 Data set can also be found at https://www.kaggle.com/hacker-news/hacker-news-posts/data#